How To Find Freedom In Reduction (Reduce Clutter In Your Life)

 "Reduce" is a beautiful word | Freedom in reduction

 So, think of all of that heavy, overwhelming, mentally taxing stuff.
-It might be stuff in your home, in your schedule, or in your life as a whole.
-(I have a whole other article on decluttering your life)!
+It might be stuff in your home, in your schedule, or your life as a whole.
 Now, how good would it feel to just let it go?
 How yummy would it feel to shake it off, create breathing room, reclaim your mental and physical space, and say "no"?
 That, my friend, is why "reduce" is a beautiful word.

 It may feel counterintuitive to let go when you've been so afraid of dropping the ball; it may feel odd that less could be more or that rejecting could have a good meaning...but when you do it right, it's the most freeing sensation.
 There can be so much freedom in reduction.